unixfreak0037/ace2-core/documentation/docs/development/system/index.md

 ## Global System Reference

-The core system is composed of subsystems that implement some required feature of ace.
+The core system is composed of subsystems that implement some required features of ACE.
 The full contract of the entire system is found [here](https://github.com/ace-ecosystem/ace2-core/blob/main/ace/system/__init__.py).

 A reference to the global instance of the core system can be obtained by calling `ace.system.get_system()`.
 The properties of this object are references to implementations of the subsystem interfaces.

-For example
+For example:

 ```python
 from ace.system import get_system